cypress-io/cypress/cypress/v0.0/documentation/4-Guides/3-Making Assertions.md

 ## Chai-jQuery

-Additionally these chainers are added when asserting about a DOM object.
+[Chai-jQuery](https://github.com/chaijs/chai-jquery) chainers are available when asserting about a DOM object.

 | Chainers | Assertion |
 | --- | --- |